 We may contact you once the court proceedings have ended to ask:

-- if you would be willing to take part in research by Cafcass.
-We only publish research in a way which means you cannot be identified.
+- if you would be willing to take part in our research.
+We only publish research in a way that means you cannot be identified.

 You do not need to give feedback or be involved with research if you do not wish to.